DEVANSH8953/music_store_analysis/README.md

 # music_store_analysis
-This project is all about extracting data from the data source then loading it, converting into a meaningful insights and contribute in data-driven decisio
+This project is all about extracting data from the data source(this iclude all 11 tables) then loading it, converting into a meaningful insights iusing mysql database and contribute in data-driven decision.